McSqwurd/kdbT/README.md

 (3): Initialise RDB -> q rdb.q

-To save data to disk, and perform end of day functionality, run .u.endofday[] on the tickerplant
+To save data to disk, and perform end of day functionality, run .u.endofday[] on the tickerplant - this will create 'db' directory containing partitions

 (4): Initialise RTE -> q rte.q